Howard Evans biography

 howard evans sitting in a forest

-Howard left school in 1974 and joined a workers’ collective running ‘Uhuru’, a wholefood shop and café in East Oxford.
-Howard worked on local community projects pioneered by Uhuru.
-These included a pilot scheme working with persistent young offenders, helping them find a more positive way to contribute to their community.
+Howard left school in 1974 and joined Uhuru, a workers’ collective running a wholefood shop and café in East Oxford.
+He contributed to the development of local community projects pioneered by Uhuru, including a project working with young offenders and a summer play scheme for local children.

-After eight months in India, Howard returned to England to study Traditional Chinese Medicine with J R Worsley in Leamington Spa.
-He also managed of Neals Yard Wholefoods in London’s Covent Garden.
+After an eight month spiritual voyage in India, Howard returned to England to study Traditional Chinese Medicine with J R Worsley in Leamington Spa.
+Concurrently, he managed of Neals Yard Wholefoods in London’s Covent Garden.

-Howard’s acupuncture studies led him not into therapy practice but into twelve years of ‘fourth way’ studies under the guidance of some remarkable teachers.
+Howard’s acupuncture studies led him not into therapy practice but into twelve years of Fourth Way studies under the guidance of some remarkable teachers.
 He retrained in Information Technology and joined British Telecom International as a Business Analyst.
-Concurrently, he studied dance (Limon technique), voice (Roy Hart Theatre), acting (Actor’s Institute and Jack Waltzer), physical theatre and yoga.
-That inner journey culminated in his performance in Sam Shepard’s play ‘Tongues’ at London’s ICA Theatre in 1991.
+In his free time he studied Limon dance technique, voice with Roy Hart Theatre, acting with Jack Waltzer), physical theatre, Gurdjieff movements and yoga.

-The following year, Howard was given a copy of Stanley Keleman’s book ‘Emotional Anatomy’.
-Inspired by Keleman’s ideas on Formative Psychology, he travelled to Belgium to join a five-day retreat that Keleman was leading.
-When he returned to England, Howard followed Keleman’s guidance and started training in Integrative Psychotherapy at The Minster Centre.
+In 1991, Howard was given a copy of Stanley Keleman’s book ‘Emotional Anatomy’.
+Inspired by Keleman’s ideas on Formative Psychology, he traveled to Belgium to join a five-day retreat that Keleman was leading.
+He followed Keleman’s guidance and started training in Body Oriented Psychotherapy at The Minster Centre.

-In 1992 Howard learned Traditional Thai Healing Massage with Harry McGill of the School of Oriental Massage and started a practice at The Life Centre in Notting Hill Gate, as a means to fund his psychotherapy training.
+In 1992 Howard learned Traditional Thai Healing Massage with Harry McGill of the School of Oriental Massage and started a practice at The Life Centre in Notting Hill Gate.
 In 1994 he undertook an advanced training in Thai Massage with Asokananda (Harald Brust).

-Howard continued his psychotherapy training at the Karuna Institute where he studied Core Process Psychotherapy.
-It was here that he came to truly appreciate his skills as a therapeutic bodyworker.
-In 1996 he completed a post-graduate training in Craniosacral Therapy with Franklyn Sills while working as a body oriented Psychotherapist under the supervision of Dr Brenda Davies, a Consultant Psychiatrist and healer.
+Howard continued his psychotherapy training, studying Core Process Psychotherapy at the Karuna Institute where he met Franklyn Sills.
+In 1996 he completed a post-graduate training in Craniosacral Therapy with Franklyn while working as a Body Oriented Psychotherapist under the supervision of Dr Brenda Davies, a Consultant Psychiatrist.

 Conference